-Molecular Cloning

-Human and murine iNOS, nNOS, eNOS were cloned as previously described (Symons et. al 2009).
+Molecular Cloning.
+Human and murine iNOS, nNOS, and eNOS were cloned as described previously (Symons et al., 2009).

-Cell Culture

-RAW 264.7 (murine macrophage), and HEK293 cells (ATCC) were cultured in DMEM containing 10% FBS, 100 U/ml penicillin, and 100 $\mu$ g/ml streptomycin.
-RAW 264.7 cells were stimulated in media with lipopolysacharride (1 $\mu$ g/ml) (Sigma) and mIFN- $\gamma$ (100 U/ml) (Roche Diagnostics).
+Cell Culture.
+RAW 264.7 (murine macrophage) and HEK293 cells (American Type Culture Collection, Manassas, VA) were cultured in Dulbecco's modified Eagle's medium containing 10% fetal bovine serum, 100 U/ml penicillin, and 100 $\mu g/ml$ streptomycin.
+RAW 264.7 cells were stimulated in media with lipopolysaccharide (LPS) (1 $\mu g/ml)$ (Sigma-Aldrich) and murine interferon- γ (100 U/ml) (Roche Diagnostics, Indianapolis, IN).

-NOS Assay in Transiently-Transfected HEK293 Cells

-HEK 293 cells were transiently transfected with a CMV-driven plasmid expressing a specific NOS isozyme.
-For iNOS, $10 \mu g$ of human, murine, rat, or rhesus iNOS expression plasmids and $30 \mu l$ of Fugene 6 were used.
-For eNOS, $15 \mu g$ of human, murine, or cynomolgus eNOS expression plasmids and 45 $\mu$ l of Fugene 6 were used.
-For nNOS, 10 $\mu$ g of human, murine, rat, or cynomolgus nNOS expression plasmids and 30 $\mu$ l of Fugene 6 were used.
-The effect of test compounds on NOS activity was assessed by measurement of accumulated nitrates in the tissue culture media using the diaminonaphthalene (DAN) assay as described earlier (Symons et al., 2009).
+NOS Assay in Transiently Transfected HEK293 Cells.
+HEK293 cells were transiently transfected with a cytomegalovirus-driven plasmid expressing a specific NOS isozyme.
+For iNOS, 10 μg of human, murine, rat, or rhesus iNOS expression plasmids and 30 μl of Fugene 6 were used.
+For eNOS, 15 μg of human, murine, or cynomolgus eNOS expression plasmids and 45 μl of Fugene 6 were used.
+For nNOS, 10 μg of human, murine, rat, or cynomolgus nNOS expression plasmids and 30 μl of Fugene 6 were used.
+The effect of test compounds on NOS activity was assessed by measurement of accumulated nitrates in the tissue culture media using the diaminonaphthalene assay as described previously (Symons et al., 2009).

-Cytochrome P450 Inhibition Assay

-The potential for KLYP961 to inhibit human cytochrome P450 (CYP) enzymes was assessed in pooled human liver microsomes using isoform specific substrates as per methods summarized in Supplemental Methods S1.
+Cytochrome P450 Inhibition Assay.
+The potential for KLYP961 to inhibit human cytochrome P450 enzymes was assessed in pooled human liver microsomes using isoform-specific substrates as summarized in Supplemental Methods S1.

-Gel-based dimer assay (Low Temperature SDS-PAGE) for iNOS and nNOS

-The impact of KLYP961 or other NOS inhibitors on murine iNOS dimer stability was assessed in the murine macrophage cell line (RAW 264.7) as per methods described earlier (Symons et al., 2009).
-Additional details are provided in the Supplemental Methods S2.
+Gel-Based Dimer Assay (Low-Temperature SDS-Polyacrylamide Gel Electrophoresis) for iNOS and nNOS.
+The impact of KLYP961 or other NOS inhibitors on murine iNOS dimer stability was assessed in the murine macrophage cell line (RAW 264.7) as described previously (Symons et al., 2009).
+Additional details are provided in Supplemental Methods S2.